The MYPART programme seeks to produce disciplined and skilled individuals who can make meaningful contributions to society.

-This phase provides the foundation of the cadet's training and it is conducted over a period of three (3) months.
-It instills the cadets with the basic competencies and social skills that are necessary to function in a quasi-military environment.
+This phase lays foundation for the cadet's training and is conducted over a period of three (3) months.
+It provides the cadets with the basic competencies and social skills that are necessary to function in a quasimilitary environment.
 It includes military discipline, customs, traditions, leadership and life skills.
-It transforms the cadet to a life of discipline, and readiness to conform to rules.

-This phase is conducted over a period of two (2) years and this is where the cadet enters into skills training at a specified institution.
-Albeit, the military, social and academic staff continues to provide further training, cognitive development and support for their charges, and responsibility for their physical, mental and spiritual health and well-being.
-At this stage the cadets are also introduced to other extracurricular activities ranging from community service, environmental maintenance, culinary duties or kitchen gardening.
-In addition the cadets would be periodically evaluated and monitored for shortcomings and recommendations made for remedial training.
+This phase is conducted over a period of two (2) years where the cadet enters into skills training at a specified institution (the NESC).
+At this stage the cadets are also introduced to other extracurricular activities ranging from community service, environmental maintenance, culinary duties, kitchen gardening, etc. In addition, the cadets would also be periodically evaluated and monitored for shortcomings and recommendations made for remedial training.